A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Experiments

 To complement the aggregate, episode-level statistics reported in Tables~\ref{tab:aql-light}–\ref{tab:awt-heavy}, we next examine how network performance evolves over simulation time within representative frozen test episodes drawn from the very same runs used to compute these tables.
-Instead of summarizing each run by a single scalar, these plots track the trajectories of AQL and AWT.
-This temporal perspectives along with waiting time histograms (Figures~\ref{fig:light-six-pdfs}–\ref{fig:heavy-six-pdfs}) reveals how each model responds to demand peaks, how it recovers from it and lets us compare their performances during different arrival rates, thereby providing a more fine-grained view of the mechanisms underlying the performance gaps observed in the tables.
+Instead of summarizing each run by a single scalar, these plots track the trajectories of queue length and waiting time of the network.
+These temporal perspectives, along with waiting time histograms (Figs.~\ref{fig:6-light}–\ref{fig:6-heavy}) reveals how each model responds to demand peaks, how it recovers from it and let us compare their performances during different arrival rates, thereby providing a more fine-grained view of the mechanisms underlying the performance gaps observed in the tables.